GrHalbgott/Fossgis21-22_GroupProjectTRNK/Additional info/specifics.md

 |0.4 - 0.6 |3|medium level of vegetation (crops)|
 |0.6 - 1 |4|high level of vegetation (forest)|

 Note: we include values from -1.1, because there are some error values slightly smaller than -1 which we want to include in class 1.
-Furtermore we want to leave the NoDate value of -9999 as it is and not include it, because the coloring works with this value as well (take a look at the coloring chapter).
+Furthermore we want to leave the NoDate value of -9999 as it is and not include it, because the coloring works with this value as well (take a look at the coloring chapter).

 </details>